Links

 Unique identifier for the specific object in the source connection that this sync is sending data from.
 This could be a table, model, entity, or segment.

-When you enable Warehouse Writeback for a source, Census will start writing metadata about source objects and destinations involved in syncs.
-These tables can be joined to the sync_log table on their id column in order to add additional context.
+In addition to row level sync logs, Warehouse Writeback will create metadata tables about source objects and destinations involved in syncs.
+These tables can be joined to the sync_log

-To illustrate the value here, imagine you have a mirror sync from a segment to an ads destination.
-The sync_log table will log attempts to send new records (i.e. those that entered the segment) to the destination.
+table will log attempts to send new records (i.e. those that entered the segment) to the destination.
 It will also log attempts to delete records (i.e. those that left the segment) from the destination.
 If you join those logs with the source objects table (described below) you can get full insight into who is entering and leaving what segments, by name, and when.

 Metadata tables for source objects can be found in the following tables, by warehouse: